Carlsbad Annulment Attorneys

 Regardless of the manner by which a marriage is nullified, one or both

-parties may have the same rights to property division and financial support
+parties may have the same rights to

-as they would in a valid marriage.
+financial support as they would in a valid marriage.
 This is because of the “putative

 spouse” legal doctrine.